kwatsen/xiax/README.md

 into "source", saving the resulting "packed" XML file into as described below.

+The "source" parameter must refer to an XML file that may be "raw" or "primed" (i.e., external tools can do the priming step).
+If it is intended that the destination filename be determined (see "destination" parameter below), a primed filename should match the pattern `.*[0-9]{2}.xml`, whereas a raw filename should have the form "foo-latest.xml" or "foo.xml", in either case the result is "foo-00.xml", assuming revision "00".

 If the "destination" parameter ends with ".xml", the argument is used to determined both the destination directory, as well as the draft's revision number.
-For instance, "./foo-03.xml" would set the current working directory and "03" (as the revision number) to be used.
+For instance, "./foo-03.xml" would set the current working directory to be the destination directory, and "03" as the revision number to be used.

 If the "destination" parameter is present, but does not end with ".xml", then the argument is used only to determined the destination directory.
-The system will try to determine the draft revision number as the next logical `git tag` (see [Git Tagging] below) and, if that doesn't work, assumes "-00".
+The system will try to determine the draft revision number as the next logical `git tag` (see [Git Tagging] below) and, if that doesn't work, will assume "-00".

 If the "destination" parameter is not provided, then the current working directory is used (same as if "./" had been passed).

-The draft's revision number is used only to i) set the destination filename, if not specified, and ii) set the `docName` attribute in the destination file.
-Destination directories are created as needed.
+In the source XML file, the `<rfc>` element `docName` attribute may include the suffix "-latest", which will be replaced with the determined revision number.
+The only time `docName` should not end with "-latest" is when the source XML file has been pre-primed.

 In the source XML file, only `<artwork>` and `<sourcecode>` elements having a `src` attribute representing a local file are processed.
 Local files are specified by using of the "file" scheme or by using